nagasudhirpulla/taming_python/blog/skills/docxtpl.md

-## Skill - python docxtpl for automating report templates
+## Skill - python docxtpl for creating automated reports as word and pdf files from templates
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required